Thrash Metal Miniseries Pitches of Video Game Fanfic – Sean Kilpatrick

 The city is temporarily regained.
 Silent, Blaze sits in a small apartment, covered in scars, eyes dead.
 Her demeanor is adrenally charged, jerky.
 Alex visits with a clean set of bandages.
 Their hands meet, trembling at the same wavelength.
-They fuck at a clipped tempo, injured, Alex doting over her, eating her out, licking her blood.
+They fuck at a clipped tempo, injured, Alex doting over her, eating her out.
 She’s held close, eye contact.
 Cuddling, he hints at marriage.
 She stares ahead, numb, interrupting him, grabbing his shoulder, cutely shaking him from his reverie.
 It wouldn’t be fair to either of us.
 No happy ending could compare to the heights we just visited.
-My problem is I always prefer behavior over a plan.
+No wife prefers behavior over a plan.
 They grin and begin training again, meeting Adam for a celebratory drink.

 Smokestacks masticate the skyline of Robotnik’s city.
 Night is no longer a feature here.
 Bots shaped like animals scan a glowing, poisoned forest.
 Smaller versions of each breed are visible, entombed alive behind the red scrim comprising the machine’s eyes.
 Sonic and his lover, Princess, dressed like resistance fighters, break cover.
 Rendezvousing with other black-clad animals, they examine a map, bomb targets underlined.
 Princess shudders at the memory of how peaceful their planet once was.
 Sonic pets her quills, recounting when they met.
 He tripped out of an epic speedrun at the sight of her bathing in a waterfall.
 Vomiting black hunks of bile, Tails interrupts their reverie.
 During the day, everything is seen through a haze of pollution.
 They train to destroy a power station, disseminating anti-Robotnik pamphlets, Sonic’s gloves smoking as he writes longhand.
 Intricate movements irritate and confound him.
 Tails, taking notes with one tail, comforting with another, gathers counter-intelligence off a freed slave from the city, a rabbit made permanently dizzy by torturous forced labor.